PoKeRGT/userscripts/README.md

 The left half of the video controls the volume, while the right half controls the time.

 The script also ensures that the mouse control is only active when watching a Netflix video, providing a seamless and convenient viewing experience.

+## TwitchTV autoplay stop

+This user script stops autoplay videos on the main page of Twitch.tv